DFA Rugby World Cup 2019

 The Japanese typhoon season runs from June to October, with the period between August and September seeing the highest level of activity, and typhoons will often shut down transport links.

-- NHK News provides English language news, and their World News App features disaster notification alerts in English
+- NHK News provides English language news, and their World News App features disaster notification alerts in English (accessed through Notification Settings on the app)

 - The Government of Japan’s dedicated website for foreign visitors provides safety tips, as well as information on what to do in the event of a natural disaster